exakat/exakat-docs/Reference/Cobblers.rst

 Set Type Void
 +++++++++++++
-Adds the void typehint to functions and methods, when possible
+Adds the void typehint to functions and methods, when possible.

 .. _set-type-void-before: